suryacse05/Mobile-Application-Development/README.md

-# Ex.No:1 To create a HelloWorld Activity using all lifecycles methods to display messages.
+# Ex.No: 2 To develop an application that uses GUI Components with Fonts and Colors.
+Note: Create button for colors and fonts while clicking color or font button should change

 ## AIM:

-To create a HelloWorld Activity using all lifecycles methods to display messages using Android Studio.
+To create an application that uses GUI Components with Fonts and Colors using Android Studio.

 ## EQUIPMENTS REQUIRED: